Skip to content

 Estimated current property value from purchase price and appreciation

-Estimate current property value from purchase price, years owned, and annual appreciation rate.
-Enter purchase year and see the result instantly.
+Estimate current property value using purchase price, years owned, appreciation rate, and improvements to see total and annualised gain.

 What this tool does